-Take everything from the category you’re working on out of your closet, drawers, etc. and put them on your bed (or floor).
+If you’re going through this over a span of the week, take everything from the category you’re working on out of your closet, drawers, etc. and put them on your bed (or floor).

 2. Go through each item

+This is the most important step when purging clothes.
 One by one, go through each item.
 Try on every single item and ask yourself these questions: